Uruguay opposition claims victory in presidential vote, official candidate concedes

-MONTEVIDEO (Reuters) - Uruguay’s conservative opposition party claimed victory as the official count of Sunday’s presidential election concluded on Thursday, and the candidate of the governing party conceded defeat.
+MONTEVIDEO (Reuters) - Uruguay’s conservative opposition party claimed victory and the governing party’s candidate conceded defeat on Thursday after the count of Sunday’s runoff election concluded, marking a rightward shift on a continent torn by social unrest.

-First, there was a tweet from the opposition National Party saying its candidate Luis Lacalle Pou had won the election.
+First, there was a tweet from the opposition National Party saying its candidate Luis Lacalle Pou had won.
+“Uruguay now has a new president,” it said.

 Minutes later, also by way of Twitter, Daniel Martinez of the ruling Broad Front party conceded defeat.

 “We congratulate president elect Luis Lacalle Pou, with whom I will meet tomorrow,” Martinez tweeted.